ZeusLN/zeus-docs/docs/lsp/services/lsps1.md

 ---

-# Purchase channels in advance API
+# Purchase channels in advance

 Get channels ahead of time, using the LSPS1 spec

+## How can I use the purchase channels in advance service?

+ZEUS users can purchase a channel in advance by going to the channels list view and pressing the button labeled `Purchase inbound channel`.

+You can also purchase a channel for your Lightning node through our [web portal](https://channels.zeuslsp.com/).

+## API

-## Spec
+### Spec

 The purchase channels in advance service currently follows the [LSPS1](https://github.com/lightning/blips/blob/master/blip-0051.md) specification (bLIP-51).
-Unlike the [just-in-time channel service](/lsp/api/flow), this service has the user await for confirmation before the channel opens.
+Unlike the [just-in-time channel service](/lsp/services/flow), this service has the user await for confirmation before the channel opens.

-## Interfaces
+### Interfaces

 The purchase channels in advance service has two interfaces:

-1) A Lightning network peer-to-peer interface, using custom messages, as specified in the [LSPS0](https://github.com/BitcoinAndLightningLayerSpecs/lsp/blob/main/LSPS1/README.md) specification.
+1) A Lightning network peer-to-peer interface, using custom messages, as specified in the [LSPS0](https://github.com/lightning/blips/blob/master/blip-0050.md) specification (bLIP-50).

 2) A REST interface, with some slight modifications to the Lightning network peer-to-peer interface, specified below.